sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 ___The .readthedocs.yml File___

 This file defines the attributes and packages ReadTheDocs should use when creating the documentation generation environment.
-As noted above, Sphinx instantiates the contents of the pacakge so that it can access the python docstrings during the generation process.
+As noted above, Sphinx instantiates the contents of the package so that it can access the python docstrings during the generation process.
 The file ```.readthedocs.yml``` and it's associated file ```docs/requirements.txt``` define the environment to use.

 The contents of ```.readthedocs``` used by the qwiic modules is:
 ```yml